netdata/netdata/docs/cloud/visualize/interact-new-charts.md

 - Explore visualization with more options such as _line_, _stacked_, _area_, _pie_, _gauges_ types and more
 - Examine all the metrics by hovering over them with your cursor
 - Filter the metrics in any way you want using the [Definition bar](#definition-bar)
-- Use intuitive tooling and shortcuts to pan, zoom or highlight your charts
+- Use intuitive tooling and shortcuts to pan, zoom or highlight areas of interest in your charts
-- On highlight, ease access
-  to [Metric Correlations](https://github.com/netdata/netdata/blob/master/docs/cloud/insights/metric-correlations.md) to see other metrics with similar patterns
+- On highlight, get easy access to [Metric Correlations](https://github.com/netdata/netdata/blob/master/docs/cloud/insights/metric-correlations.md) to see other metrics with similar patterns
 - Have the dimensions sorted based on name or value